Chamartin3/vuedjango_plugin/README.md

 #### Navigation Paths

-Returns an Array of objects, identifying the routes that the Django application serves.
+​	Returns an Array of objects, identifying the routes that the Django application serves.
 This is useful for the usage of Vue router.

+#### Models

+​	Returns a list of Models found in the application, a Model is an endpoint in the  API application that groups several other, each model has a base path and several methods, each method makes a requestto the API following certain specifications, found in the API.
+The VueDjango Backend transforms each ModelViewSet of ModelView in a model.
+If the model is based on a ModelViewSet endpoints, the actions are defined in the backend, and will reflect the name of the Viewset method, unless this is edited in the backend.
+A Django ModelViewSet with no modifications will be represented as a model with its default methods.

+So for example if we have the modelViewset "Fruit" in the backend, we will have a it represented as **this.$django.models.fruit**

+1.